Multiple Choice Bible Quiz about Moses the Lawgiver

 Jethro suggested that Moses establish a court system.

-He created a system to allow others to judge the people under his guidance.
+Moses created a system to allow others to judge the people under his guidance.

-Exodus 18:13-23
+Exodus 18:13-23.

 a.
-One, as commanded by God.
+Moses only had one wife as commanded by God.

-She was not named in the Bible.
+His second wife was an Ethiopian who was not named in the Bible.

 Moses' brother and sister were upset with Moses for marrying her.

-b.
+a.
 The Ark of the Covenant resided in the Nehushtan, an inner chamber of the temple.

 c.
 It was a brass pole with a representation of a snake.